 Participants will include students, their parents, and teachers.

-Students -- Students who volunteer to participate in the evaluation will be surveyed twice in person on-site at school.
+Students -- The evaluation is only testing the results of My Classroom Economy for 4th and 5th grade students, and the participating school district(s) are not administering the program to children in other age groups.
+Students who volunteer to participate in the evaluation will be surveyed twice in person on-site at school.
 The first information collection will collect baseline information in the form of an assessment evaluating financial knowledge, attitudes, and behaviors relevant to the participants’ age level.
 A second assessment will be administered following implementation of the MCE program in the classroom to enable the research team to identify and analyze changes associated with the intervention.
 In addition, the research team will collect administrative data regarding grades, attendance, and behavioral issues will be collected from the schools.
 Finally, the research team will collect records of how participating students in the intervention classrooms spend their MCE program “money.”

 Parents -- Parents of students participating in the evaluation will be surveyed one time in order to gather data on family demographics and financial attitudes and behaviors.
 The survey has 9 questions.